All (band): Reunion

 On January 26, 2008, Egerton, Stevenson, and Alvarez reunited with Scott Reynolds to play a set of All songs as an opening act for Drag the River at the Aggie in Fort Collins.
 In mid-April of that year, the band announced that they would be reuniting once again with Reynolds for Chicago, Illinois's Riot Fest on October 12.
 They performed at the Congress Theater in Chicago, playing for less than an hour before Chicago police shut down the show.

 Additionally, All performed two warm-up shows: one in Japan in July 2008 and the other at the Democratic National Convention in Denver, Colorado, on August 29, 2008.
 The DNC show was cut short and the band completed an additional set that evening at the 3 Kings Tavern in downtown Denver.

-In July 2009 the band completed a short tour with fellow Cruz Records alums Big Drill Car, going across Southern California.
+In July 2009 the band completed a short tour with Big Drill Car, going across Southern California.
 Former Descendents bandmate Tony Lombardo joined the band on stage on July 18 and 19 of that tour for two songs, to a very welcoming crowd.

 In an interview with RiotFest.org, Scott Reynolds did not rule out the possibility of writing new material but set three conditions that need to be present: people want to hear new music, he feels the need to create, and the "bro" factor between the bandmates needs to be there.

 All played a one-off performance in Portland, Oregon, at Dante's on October 3, 2009.